-Triggers can be useful in many situations.
+Triggers are useful in many situations.
 Consider the following common uses:

 - To validate changelist contents beyond the mechanisms afforded by the Perforce protections table.
 For example, you can use a pre-submit trigger to ensure that whenever file1 is submitted in a changelist, file2 is also submitted. - To validate file contents as part of changelist submission.
 For example, you can use a mid-submit trigger to ensure that, when file1 and file2 are submitted, both files refer to the same set of header files. - To start build processes after successful changelist submission. - To validate forms, or to provide customized versions of Perforce forms.
-For example, you can use form triggers to generate a customized default workspace view when users run the p4 client command, or to ensure that users always enter a meaningful workspace description. - To configure Perforce to work with external authentication mechanisms such as LDAP or Active Directory.
+For example, you can use form triggers to generate a customized default workspace view when users run the p4 client command, or to ensure that users always enter a meaningful workspace description. - To configure Perforce to work with external authentication mechanisms such as LDAP or Active Directory. - To retrieve (or generate) content from data sources archived outside of the Perforce repository.

-• To notify other users of attempts to change or delete data with commands such as p4 user and p4 job, or to trigger process control tools following updates to Perforce metadata.
+- To notify other users of attempts to change or delete data with commands such as p4 user and p4 job, or to trigger process control tools following updates to Perforce metadata. - Note As of Release 2007.3, trigger standard output is passed to the client program on both success and failure of the trigger script.
+Prior to this, standard output was only passed to the client program on failure of a trigger. - Warning!

-Warning!
 When you use trigger scripts, remember that Perforce commands that write data to the depot are dangerous and should be avoided.
-In particular, do not run the p4 submit command from within a trigger script.
+In particular, do not run the p4 submit command from within a trigger script. - Warning!
+If you write a trigger that fires on trigger forms, and the trigger fails in such a way that the p4 triggers command no longer works, the only recourse is to remove the db.triggers file in the server root directory.